bobbyza1983/Magisk/docs/tools.md

    rm PKG [PROC]   Remove target(s) from the hide list ls              Print the current hide list exec CMDs...
 Execute commands in isolated mount
-                   namespace and do all hide unmounts
+                   namespace and do all h
+ide unmounts
 ```